Making AI Make Sense

 Artifact

-The summary leaders can use to decide whether to proceed, revise, or stop.
+A practical recommendation leaders can use to proceed, adjust, sequence differently, or stop.

 • Compare one workflow candidate against another before approving next-step spend